jquense/yup/README.md

 #### `mixed.isValid(value, options)`

-Returns `true` when the passed in value matches the schema. if `false` then the schema also has a `.errors` field which is an array of validation error messages (strings), throw by the schema.
+Returns `true` when the passed in value matches the schema. if `false` then the schema also has a `.errors` field which is an array of validation error messages (strings), thrown by the schema.

-the `options` argument is an object hash containing any schema options you may want to override (or specify for the first time).
+The `options` argument is an object hash containing any schema options you may want to override (or specify for the first time).

 - `strict` -> boolean: default `false`
+- `context` -> an object hash containing any context for validating schema conditions (see: `when()`)

 #### `mixed.cast(value)`

 Attempts to coerce the passed in value to a value that matches the schema.
-For example: `'5'` will cast to `5` when useing the `number()` type.
-Failed casts generally return `null`, but may also results like `NaN` and unexpected strings.
+For example: `'5'` will cast to `5` when using the `number()` type.
+Failed casts generally return `null`, but may also return results like `NaN` and unexpected strings.

 #### `mixed.isType(value)`

 Runs a type check against the passed in `value`.
 It returns true if it matches, it does not cast the value.
+When `nullable()` is set `null` is considered a valid value of the type.

-#### `mixed.strict()`
+#### `mixed.strict()` (default: `false`)

 Sets the `strict` option to `true`, telling the schema to not try and cast the passed in value before validating it.